Artaphernes

 Artaphernes (Greek: Ἀρταφέρνης, Old Persian: Artafarna, from Median Rtafarnah) was a brother of the Achaemenid king Darius I and held power circa 513–492 BC.
 He was appointed satrap of Lydia, which he governed from its capital of Sardis.
 As satrap of Lydia he had to deal with the Greeks, and played an important role in both the Siege of Naxos and in suppressing the Ionian Revolt.

 Etymology

 Achaemenid lineage: Artaphernes was son of Hystaspes, and brother of Darius I.

-Artaphernes was likely an adaptation of by the etymology (Greek phren "spirit, soul") of Artaphernes, which corresponded to Artafanah (endowed with the Glory of the Right).
+Artaphernes is the Greek adaptation of *Artafarnah- (endowed with the Glory of the Right).
 Arta is a common prefix for Achaemenid names and means justice.
 Farnah means "splendour, glory."

 Biography

 Background to Satrapy

 The Satrapy of Lydia at the time Artaphernes came to power in 513 BC.

 Artaphernes was the son of Hystaspes and brother of Darius I. When Darius took power, he organized his empire into twenty districts called satrapies, regularized tributes that subjects owed, and appointed satraps.
 Before Artaphernes took power in Asia Minor the previous satrap, Oroetes assassinated Mitrobates, another satrap at Dascylium, and his son Cranaspes in 522 BC.
 Bagaeus, who may have become satrap afterwards, was appointed to kill Oreotes.
 Darius appointed Artaphernes to be the next satrap in 513 BC.